THE PARLIAMENTARY AND SCIENTIFIC COMMITTEE

 The Rules shall be binding on all members of The Committee.
 No Rule shall be inconsistent with, or shall affect or repeal anything contained in this constitution.

-Council shall nominate at least two but no more than four authorised signatories for the Committee Bank Account(s), one of whom must be The Committee’s Treasurer.
+Council shall nominate at least two but no more than six authorised signatories for the Committee Bank Account(s), one of whom must be The Committee’s Treasurer.

 The Council may from time to time authorise an independent financial audit of The Committee’s accounts; the results of which shall be presented at the Annual General Meeting.

 The purpose of meetings shall be to pursue the objectives of The Committee as set out in Clause 1.